Independent Contractor Misclassification Settlement

 Commercial cleaning franchise CleanNet USA misclassified “franchisee” workers as independent contractors, according to claims from a Massachusetts class action lawsuit that settled for $7.5 million in 2013.
 The lawsuit alleged that CleanNet misclassified workers to avoid timely payment of wages, duped them into shelling out money for franchises that didn’t provide the lucrative returns they were promised, and targeted non-English speaking immigrants.

-A misclassification lawsuit can provide compensation for back wages and other benefits.
-See if you have a case during a free case review from ClassAction.com.
+A misclassification lawsuit may be able to recover back wages and other benefits.
+See if you have a case during a free case review with ClassAction.com.